The Sad Tale of Doughnut Sal

 While Francoeur suggested that Sal epitomized an inexplicable “class of people who wish to go to jail,” the reality was that Sal, like her fellow jailbirds, was an alcoholic whose main offense was violating the city’s preposterously broad anti-vagrancy law.

+And Doughnut Sal was an even more intriguing figure than Francoeur might have imagined.
+By the early 1900s, she had made a name up and down Northern California.
 She’d amassed and lost a small fortune, may have faked her own death, and likely had the distinction of being the first woman to run afoul of California’s inaugural anti-prostitution law.

 Now as then, it’s tempting to see Sal as a character, an old-timer with a funny nickname and a gritty biography.
 We should resist that urge, if only because there’s not much record of her personality—whether she was sassy, salty, or sour.
 And from what hints do remain of Sal’s life, especially her final years in San Francisco, it doesn’t sound like it was a fun one.
 Desperation and squalor shouldn’t be confused with eccentricity or color.